mrstegeman/recipes/content/recipes/lemon-and-garlic-chicken/index.md

 ## Directions
 * Place all ingredients into a 1-gallon freezer bag.
 Seal and turn over several times to mix ingredients until everything is combined and chicken is well coated.
 Freeze flat.
 * (Option 1) Thaw chicken.
 Pour chicken and marinade into a baking dish, turn chicken to coat.
-Bake at 350 degrees for 35 minutes.
+Bake at 350° for 35 minutes.
 * (Option 2) Thaw and grill in a cast iron skillet on the stove or outside on the grill, until no longer pink inside.
 * (Option 3) Place frozen chicken in the crockpot and cook on low for 6-8 hours (or high for 4-6 hours).